idptools/metapredict/docs/usage/command-line.rst

 Predicting AlphaFold2 Confidence Scores from a Fasta File
 ------------------------------------------------------------

-The ``metapredict-predict-confidence`` command from the command line takes a .fasta file as input and returns predicted AlphaFold2 confidence scores for the sequences in the FASTA file.
+The ``metapredict-predict-pLDDT`` command from the command line takes a .fasta file as input and returns predicted AlphaFold2 pLDDT confidence scores for the sequences in the FASTA file.

 .. code-block:: bash

-	$ metapredict-predict-confidence <Path to .fasta file>
+	$ metapredict-predict-pLDDT <Path to .fasta file>

 **Example**

 .. code-block:: bash

-	$ metapredict-predict-confidence /Users/thisUser/Desktop/interestingProteins.fasta
+	$ metapredict-predict-pLDDT /Users/thisUser/Desktop/interestingProteins.fasta

 **Additional Usage**

 **Specify where to save the output -**
 If you would like to specify where to save the ouptut, simply use the ``-o`` or ``--output-file`` flag and then specify the file path.
-By default this command will save the output file as confidence_scores.csv to your current working directory.
+By default this command will save the output file as pLDDT_scores.csv to your current working directory.
 However, you can specify the file name in the output path.

 **Example**

 .. code-block:: bash

-	$ metapredict-predict-confidence /Users/thisUser/Desktop/interestingProteins.fasta -o /Users/thisUser/Desktop/disorder_predictions/my_confidence_predictions.csv
+	$ metapredict-predict-pLDDT /Users/thisUser/Desktop/interestingProteins.fasta -o /Users/thisUser/Desktop/disorder_predictions/my_pLDDT_predictions.csv